-Over the past several years, both the U.S. and Canadian governments have directed that all producers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been typically used in air conditioners and heat pumps for the last several decades.
-These mandates are anticipated to have the HVAC industry turn to a more green friendly refrigerant with a technical code R410A.
-R410A has been proven to be safer for the environment.
+Over the past several years, both the U.S. and Canadian governments have instructed that all producers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been commonly used in air conditioners and heat pumps for the last several decades.
+These mandates are anticipated to have the HVAC industry turn to a more green friendly refrigerant with a technical label R410A.
+R410A has been shown to be safer for the environment.

-Denver homeowners should know that these Dry Charged Units are approved in the U.S. and Canada.
-Because of some key ambiguities in the written policies, the entire outdoor unit is technically looked upon as a replacement “part”.
-These days, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Denver homeowners should understand that these Dry Charged Units are allowed in the U.S. and Canada.
+Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically looked upon as a replacement “part”.
+These days, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
 The following are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Reasons to buy an R-410A refrigerant system

 Current R-410A systems offer benefits to Denver homeowners that Dry Charge units do not.
-Some of the benefits include:
+A sample of the benefits include:

 - Increased energy efficiency for affordable in-home comfort